yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Used to track the deployed version of this contract.
+Used to track the deployed version of this contract.
 In practice you can use this version number to compare with Yearn&#39;s GitHub and determine which version of the source matches this deployed contract.

 *All strategies must have an `apiVersion()` that matches the Vault&#39;s `API_VERSION`.*